Best and Cheapest Home Insurance Companies in Mississippi (2026)

 This is true whether hail breaks a window or ruins asphalt shingles on your roof, causing a leak.

 However, if the hail came from a tropical storm or hurricane, you may have to pay a separate deductible to fix the damage.
-Hurricane or deductibles are typically a percentage of your dwelling coverage limit.
+Hurricane or named storm deductibles are typically a percentage of your dwelling coverage limit.

 How to find the best home insurance in Mississippi